 If you're looking to lose weight, you may be wondering how much weight you can safely lose in a week or two.
-The National Institutes of Health (NIH) recommend trying to lose between one and two pounds a week.
+The recommend trying to lose between one and two pounds a week.

 Losing weight at a slow and steady rate is actually better for your body because it helps ensure that your body is losing fat and keeps the weight off.
 When you lose too much weight too quickly, you end up losing mostly water weight due to glycogen depletion.
 This type of weight will quickly return when you restore glycogen.
 Losing water weight isn’t the same as losing your fat storage.
 To lose weight and maintain it, you’ll need to lose the fat, not just water.